 Ultimately, a company, even if you close it down, that’s an exit event, so every business gets exited.
 The best day to start thinking about that really is today.

-And that’s kind of our our mental challenge to everyone is are we thinking about exit strategy properly?
-Now?
-What we love about the scaling up methodology is a lot of the things that you’re going to work on in Scaling Up, and a lot of things you heard from Verne, are the same things that drive exit value of a company.
+And that’s our mental challenge to everyone is: Are we thinking about exit strategy properly?
+Now, what we love about the Scaling Up methodology is a lot of the things that you’re going to work on in Scaling Up, and a lot of things you heard from Verne, are the same things that drive exit value of a company.

-So first on our list, and what I’ll what I’ll say is the most important on our list, the entrepreneur is redundant in the business, so I want you to think about yourselves.
+So first on our list, and what I’ll what I’ll say is the most important on our list, the entrepreneur is redundant in the business.
+So I want you to think about yourselves.
 You have you have some spare capital.
 You have some spare money and you’re going to go out and buy a company.

 And their financial performance is identical.
 Their growth is identical.
 They’re in the same industry they’re serving similar customers.